Secularism in Israel: Public access

 The Association for Civil Rights in Israel has called upon the mayor of Modi'in to revoke a residents-only restriction to Anaba Park during the High Holidays and summer vacation, deeming it a discrimination against Haredim in the neighboring town of Modi'in Illit.
 The Jewish Telegraphic Agency reports that this municipality of about 80,000 is predominately secular.
 The regulation was seen as a response to threats from Hareidim to bar secular visitors from a heritage site in Modi'in Illit.

-Membership in the United Nations

-In 1949, Israel became part of the United Nations.
-When a state becomes part of the United Nations, the state adopts the Universal Declaration of Human Rights.
-In the Declaration, there are many instances that reflect a country's need for religious freedom.
-The Preamble of the Declaration states that it is "a common standard of achievement for all peoples and all nations".
-In the Declaration, both articles 2 and 18 reference freedom of religion.
-In article 2, it states that everyone is entitled to all the rights, without any distinction such as religion.
-Article 18 states that everyone has the right to freedom of thought, conscience, and religion, and has the right to show their religion in teaching, practice, worship, and observance.